-- A. Conform to NFPA 70 National Electrical Code, latest edition with admendments as adopted by the City of Joliet, IL and Joliet Junior College (Illinois Community College Board). - B. Install electrical Work in accordance with the NECA Standard of Installation.
+- A. Conform to NFPA 70 National Electrical Code, latest edition with amendments as adopted by the City of Joliet, IL. - B. Conform to building codes as adopted by the City of Joliet, IL. - C. Install electrical Work in accordance with the NECA Standard of Installation.

-1.03 DELIVERY, STORAGE AND HANDLING
+1.04 DELIVERY, STORAGE AND HANDLING

-- A. Store and protect all materials as specified herein. - B. Deliver products to the project properly identified with names, model numbers, types, grades, compliance labels, and other information needed for identification. - C. Ship products to the job site in their original packaging.
+- A. Deliver products to the project properly identified with names, model numbers, types, grades, compliance labels, and other information needed for identification. - B. Ship products to the job site in their original packaging.
 Receive and store products in a suitable manner to prevent damage or deterioration.
-Keep equipment upright at all times. - D. Investigate the spaces through which equipment must pass to reach its final destination.
+Keep equipment upright at all times. - C. Investigate the spaces through which equipment must pass to reach its final destination.
 Coordinate with the manufacturer to arrange delivery at the proper stage of construction and to provide shipping splits where necessary.

-1.04 PROJECT/SITE CONDITIONS
+1.05 PROJECT/SITE CONDITIONS